jmboris/voidlinux-kernel-zen-6.12.6/README.md

 ## NOTE

-If you only want to use the template you need to download the patch from zen repository (https://github.com/zen-kernel/zen-kernel/releases/tag/v6.12.6-zen1) and create the symbolic link linux6.12.6-zen-headers.
+If you **ONLY** want to use the template you need to download the patch from zen repository (https://github.com/zen-kernel/zen-kernel/releases/tag/v6.12.6-zen1) , place it in the patches folder and create the symbolic link linux6.12.6-zen-headers.